to star items.

 Accepted Contribution

-Maria Leonor da Sila Galão
+Maria Leonor da Silva Galão

 Contribution short abstract

-This paper explores how grassroots cultural initiatives support reconciliation in post-conflict Cyprus.
+This reseach explores how grassroots cultural initiatives support reconciliation in post-conflict Cyprus.
 Focusing on the bi-communal Home for Cooperation, it examines community-led practices as alternatives to top-down diplomatic approaches and their role in fostering dialogue and social cohesion.

 Contribution long abstract